FOGO: Food Organics & Garden Organics

 Council runs food waste avoidance programs to help you reduce your food waste!

-We have launched the Compost Capers program to help you get started composting at home.
+The Compost Capers program aims to help you get started composting at home.
 With educational videos, fact sheets and even giveaways, Compost Capers will help you turn your food and garden scraps into a valuable resource that will improve soil and feed your plants.

 Composting is one of the most important and easiest things we can do to benefit the environment.
 Approximately 50 per cent of the rubbish Australians put in the everyday mixed-waste garbage bin is food scraps.